ChessTogether/ChessTogether.github.io/_pages/posts.md

   <small></small>

 intro:
-  - excerpt: 'Blog posts, publications, and other news from Chess Together'
+  - excerpt: 'Blog posts, announcements, and other news from Chess Together'

 ---